The Human-First Engineering Framework

 Behaviours

 • Read what the AI produces.
-Trace through it.
-Understand why it works, not just that it works.
-If you cannot, read more carefully — or ask a different question — until you can.
+Trace through it until you understand why it works, not just that it works β€” if you cannot, read more carefully or ask a different question until you can.

 • Debug with AI, not around it.
-Use AI as a pairing partner in debugging: ask it to explain, hypothesise, and challenge your thinking.
-The skill to grow is the reasoning, not the typing.
+Use it as a pairing partner that explains, hypothesises, and challenges your thinking β€” the skill to grow is the reasoning, not the typing.

 • Protect junior learning opportunities.
-Do not optimise the reasoning out of their work.
-They need reps in reading, tracing, and explaining — not just in producing output.
+Do not optimise the reasoning out of their work; they need reps in reading, tracing, and explaining, not just in producing output.

 Why this matters